-Internal, Fixed-term and permanent suspension
+Internal, Fixed-term suspension and permanent exclusions

-Where behaviour is dangerous or does not show signs of improvement it may be necessary to exclude a pupil from school.
-Exclusion may be internal, fixed term or permanent.
+Where behaviour is dangerous or does not show signs of improvement it may be necessary to suspend a pupil fromschool.
+Exclusion/suspension may be internal, fixed term or permanent.
 Internal exclusion will be in an area where there are no other distractions, work will be completed, and parents will be kept fully informed.
 It is important that their chosen behaviour prior to the internal exclusion is discussed during this time to allow for changes in the child's behaviour so that internal exclusion is not needed again.
-If the child continues to make the wrong choices about their behaviour a fixed term exclusion may be considered.
+If the child continues to make the wrong choices about their behaviour a fixed term suspension may be considered.

 The Head teacher has the authority to exclude a pupil from school.
-The Head teacher may exclude a pupil for one or more fixed periods of up to 15 days in any one term and up to 45 days in any one school year.
+The Head teacher may suspend a pupil for one or more fixed periods of up to 15 days in any one term and up to 45 days in any one school year.
 The Head teacher may exclude a pupil permanently.
-The Head teacher may convert fixed-term exclusion into a permanent exclusion, if deemed necessary.
+The Head teacher may convert fixed-term suspension into a permanent exclusion, if deemed necessary.